 Most qualified graduate students receive financial aid.
 Most graduate students in the department hold teaching assistantships.
 (The availability of research assistantships varies from year to year.)
 Half-time (50%) teaching assistantships are standard and usually require teaching two sections of a basic speech course each semester.
 (This amounts to six hours of class time weekly, plus attending TA meetings, preparing classes, grading, and conferring as needed with students.)
 Assistants on standard half-time appointments usually enroll for 12 hours of graduate coursework.

-For the 2019-2020 academic year, the stipend for a standard half-time, nine-month appointment was $18,500 plus a waiver of all tuition charges and a partial service fee waiver for a twelve-month period (the unwaived fees come to about $700 per term).
-For students who are not residents of Illinois, the value of a half-time assistantship plus the waiver of tuition and most fees for the academic year and summer session adds up to something more than $37,000 per year.
-Assistantships are awarded for service during the nine-month academic year (fall and spring semester).
+For the 2022-23 academic year, the stipend for a standard half-time, nine-month appointment is $20,000 plus a full waiver and a partial fee waiver for a twelve-month period (the unwaived fees come to about $700 per term).
+Assistantships are awarded for service during the nine-month academic year (August to May).
 The summer tuition waiver covers the summer session immediately following the assistantship period and may not be transferred to the preceding summer.

 Decisions about assistantships are made by the department's Committee on Graduate Admissions and Financial Aid.
 Most offers of assistantships for the fall semester will be extended by mid-March.
 If undergraduate enrollment exceeds expectations, a few assistantships may become available and be offered later.